rmmcguire7633/CarPoolGui/README.md

 Connection connection = DriverManager.getConnection("jdbc:derby:YourDirectoryHere", "jdbc.username", "jdbc.password");

+## GUI Design Principals

+This program adheres to GUI design principals by keeping the user in mind.
+In scenes with multiple text fields, the user can tab through to the next text field in order.
+Buttons that require a user input are set to default, so the user does not have to click the button after entering information into the text fields.
+Buttons are named so the user can easily know what they do.
+There are labels with instructions on how to operate a function.
+The program does not allow a user to enter invalid information and will alert the user of the invalid information.

 ## Getting Started

 To get started clone or download code from this repository and place into your